openvinotoolkit/open_model_zoo/demos/object_detection_demo/README.md

-# Object Detection SSD C++ Demo, Async API Performance Showcase
+# Object Detection C++ Demo

-This demo showcases Object Detection and new Async API.
+This demo showcases Object Detection and Async API.
 Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
 Specifically, this demo keeps the number of Infer Requests that you have set using `nireq` flag.
 While some of the Infer Requests are processed by IE, the other ones can be filled with new frame data and asynchronously started or the next output can be taken from the Infer Request and displayed.